calblueprint/dccentralkitchen/docs/shared/future.md

 - Most user testers said they consistently shop at the same 2 or 3 stores.
 - Usually, shoppers will go to whatever is closest to home/work — wherever they are when they go shopping.
-- Customers may be willing to shop at a Healthy Corners Rewards participating store if it is a reasonable distance away.
+- Customers may be willing to shop at a Healthy Rewards participating store if it is a reasonable distance away.
   - This distance depends on what transportation is available.
 For those with cards, a distance of a few blocks felt reasonable.
   - As a result, it would be helpful to launch this program ward by ward, so there is a participating store within x-mile radius of any given residence.